Victor-Akinode/chatgpt-new/README.md

 - Commerce (WAEC): 54.37% (C6) vs. Marketing (MMLU): 84.62% (A1)

 2. Prompt Engineering Effectiveness:
-- Structured prompts led to improved response accuracy.
+- Structured prompts were created to improve the response accuracy.
 - The best results were observed when prompts clearly specified the task and expectations.

 3. Bias Insight: